-I started my business career as a young kid on the shop floor of my mother’s sportswear manufacturing enterprise.
-She had a number of big accounts in our local town and fitted out various members of Australia’s Olympic team.
+I started my business career as a young kid on the shop floor of my mother’s sportswear manufacturing business.
+She had a number of big accounts in our town, included Australia’s Olympic team as a client.
 Her view of customer relations was that “the customer is always right”.
 It was a common 20th Century industrial view.

 It was also the view of my first official employer, a FMCG retailer where I started working as soon as I reached the minimum working age – 15 or 16 I think.
 The customer is always right.
-I’ve been hearing it for over 30 of my 40 years.
+I’ve been hearing it for more than 30 years.

 I am no different.
 So when I engage our lawyers to do a job I want an outcome and I don’t pretend to understand the process of law required to (hopefully) deliver that outcome.
 Ditto for our work with our creative partners in Red Hill Publishing.
 We provide a brief, monitor the brief but welcome their creative genius into our business.

-The 21st Century is seeing a change in corporate attitudes to customers – with the world’s population nearing 7 billion people there are plenty of them.
-This is particularly the case for those of us engaged in the creative economy.
+The 21st Century is seeing a change in corporate attitudes to customers – with the world’s population nearing 7 billion people and an expanding middle class, there are plenty of them.
+This is particularly true those engaged in the creative economy.

 It is not possible to successfully grow a small business without clearly understanding your culture, and changing it to suit the needs of a customer who doesn’t value what you value can have serious negative consequences.

 Consider that if you find customers who value what you value there won’t be any need for the customer to always be right.
 It simply will be.